imarc/handbook/frontend.md

 [The Noun Project](https://thenounproject.com/), [Tabler](https://tablericons.com), and [Feather](https://feathericons.com) are a few popular SVG icon sets.

 #### Implementation tips
 The preferred method is to include an SVG icon as a `<symbol>`.
-This way, you can create one SVG file that houses all of the icons you need on your site (similar to the old image sprites).
+This way, you can create one SVG sprite file that houses all of the icons you need on your site.
+Some icon sets provide an SVG sprite, but others you may need to create yourself.

+This is an example of the SVG sprite file, where you'd define your SVG icons as symbols:

     <!-- /_partials/icons.twig (example file path) -->
     <svg xmlns="http://www.w3.org/2000/svg" style="display: none;">